Victorian Railways PL type carriage

-The PL type carriages were a series of 141 wooden passenger carriages used on the railways of Victoria, Australia.
+The PL type carriages were a series of 141 wooden passenger carriages used on the Victorian Railways (VR) system.
 They consisted of the first class APL, second class BPL and combination second and guard's van, BCPL's.

 History

 The Victorian Railways plan for electrification of the Melbourne suburban rail network began in 1914, with the first electrically-operated trains running in 1918.
-The original concept involved hundreds of country and suburban carriages being rebuilt, swapping bodies and underframes, and splicing or adding compartments to achieve the required capacity, with a fairly standardised carriage design for each purpose.
+The original concept involved hundreds of country and suburban carriages being rebuilt, swapping bodies and underframes, and splicing or adding compartments, to achieve the required capacity, with a fairly standardised carriage design for each purpose.

 By 1919, so many cars had been converted away from regular country traffic that a shortage was being experienced.
-There were many surplus underframes from carriages that had been converted to swingdoor type driving motors.
+There were many surplus underframes from carriages that had been converted to swingdoor-type driving motors.
 They were not suitable for the heavier electric motor equipment, but it was realised that they could be fairly easily fitted with a new car body to become country passenger vehicles.
-That resulted in the PL type carriage.
+That resulted in the PL-class carriage.

 Underframes were lengthened, using splices, from 45 and 50 ft to almost 60 ft, and new bodies built to suit.

 Development & Construction

-W. M. Shannon, the then CME of the Victorian Railways, supervised a new carriage design utilising the older underframes and other components as deemed possible.
-The new coaches were distinctive in having arched roofs in lieu of the then-standard clerestory style, as had been used since the first bogie passenger carriages on the Victorian Railways' system.
+W. M. Shannon, the CME of the Victorian Railways at the time, supervised a new carriage design utilising the older underframes and other components as deemed possible.
+The new coaches were distinctive in having arched roofs in lieu of the then-standard clerestory style, as was being used on bogie-wheeled passenger carriages on the Victorian Railways system.

-All carriages of the new type were similar, with an intent to build roughly equal numbers of APL (first class) and BPL (second class) cars.
-The standard design involved a centre aisle cutting through nine compartments, similar to the Tait style then being used for new suburban carriages.
+All carriages of the new type were similar, with an intent to build roughly equal numbers of first class (APL) and second class (BPL) cars.
+The standard design involved a centre aisle cutting through nine compartments, similar to the new Tait trains on the Melbourne suburban rail system.
 The middle seven compartments had ten seats each in facing pairs of two and three, while the end compartments featured longitudinal bench-seating and toilets.
 Only three doors per side were installed, reflecting the priority of comfort over reduced dwell times on the country network.

-A single compartment (with toilets) at the no.1 end of the carriage was reserved for ladies; at the opposite end of each car three compartments were reserved for smokers, with brass spittoons recessed into the floor.
-Sliding doors were fitted at every third compartment along the hallway, with an additional sliding door to separate the five non-smoking from the single ladies' compartment.
+A single compartment (with toilets) at the no.1 end of the carriage was reserved for ladies; at the opposite end of each car, three compartments were reserved for smokers, with brass spittoons recessed into the floor.
+Sliding doors were fitted at every third compartment along the hallway, with an additional sliding door to separate the five non-smoking compartments from the single ladies' compartment.
 The partitions fitted with sliding doors were full-height and fitted with luggage racks overhanging the seats, while partitions between back-to-back seats were lower.

 Looking from the smoking end towards the ladies' end, the two-seat side was on the right and the three-seat side on the left.
-The side with fewer seats was the lavatory side, while the side with wider seats was the washroom side.
+The side with fewer seats was the lavatory side, while the side with wider seats was the toilet side.